- 1 How to Grow Strawberries

 - Afterwards, sow seeds in pots filled with sterilized potting soil

-After the seeds have been cold stratified, they can be surface sown on to some prepared, soil filled pots.
+After the seeds have been cold stratified, they can be surface sown on to some prepared, soil-filled containers.
 It’s best to use a quality garden soil when starting seeds.
-Leave the seeds uncovered, as exposure to light helps stimulate the germination process.
+Leave the seeds uncovered, as exposure to light, helps stimulate the germination process.
 Keep the soil moist and do not allow to dry out completely.
-Also, be sure to keep the seeds in a location with good air circulation to avoid fungi and mold issues.
-Wild strawberries can be slow to germinate, and it take anywhere from 2 to 4 weeks.
+Also, be sure to keep the seeds in a location with good air circulation to avoid fungi and mould issues.
+Wild strawberries can be slow to germinate, and it takes anywhere from 2 to 4 weeks.

-If strawberry seeds are started early in the spring, the plants will generally produce strawberries in late summer of the same year.
+If you start the strawberry seeds early in the spring, the plants will generally produce strawberries in the late summer of the same year.
 The following years will have a larger harvest.
-Keep the plants well watered for the first year.
+Keep the plants well-watered for the first year.

-Strawberries prefer rich, well-draining, acidic soil with a pH of 6 to 6.5.
-Sphagnum peat moss is is often mixed into the soil as it is slightly acidic and helps the soil maintain moisture.
+Strawberries prefer fertile, well-draining, acidic soil with a pH of 6 to 6.5.
+Sphagnum peat moss is often mixed into the soil as it is slightly acidic and helps the soil maintain moisture.

-Every year the soil can be amended with compost or manure.
-Using mulch around your plants will also help; as the mulch breaks down it releases nutrients into the soil.
-This is usually enough to feed the plants.
+Every year the soil can be amended with compost, composted manure or vermicompost (worm castings).
+Using mulch around your plants will also help; as the mulch breaks down, it releases nutrients into the soil—this is usually enough to feed the plants.

-Strawberries can be watered at least once a week, or whenever the soil starts to dry out.
-Once the plants start to produce berries you may want to cover them with netting.
-Various types animals love to eat strawberries!
+Strawberries can be watered at least once a week or whenever the soil starts to dry out.
+Once the plants begin to produce berries, you may want to cover them with netting.
+Various types of animals, birds and rodents, love to eat strawberries!
 The plants are very hardy and resistant to disease and pests, so you shouldn’t have much trouble in this aspect.

 Wild strawberry plants will produce berries from the spring through to fall.
 In late fall, be sure to cover them with piles of leaves as it will protect your plants for the next year.
-In late winter or early spring the plants will start to grow under all of those leaves; this will give you a nice head start on the season.
-The plants are very cold hardy but don’t uncover them too early especially if there is a chance of a big snowfall.
+In late winter or early spring, the plants will start to grow under all of those leaves; this will give you a nice head start on the season.
+The plants are very cold hardy but don’t uncover them too early, especially if there is a chance of snowfall.